 “If they wanted me on board there was a chance to do so, but that passed with their decision to expel me from the party.”

 Bernardine and other NDC officials, who in the past have attacked David as being a “rebel” and have made unsubstantiated allegations of attempts to “grab” power from Prime Minister Tillman Thomas, appeared to have softened their offensive against him in the wake of the election campaign.

 Observers suggest that it might be a strategy to win over David’s supporters to Bernardine, who is contesting her first general election.

-But David has described as a “baseless rumour,” reports that he had thrown his support behind Bernadine as NDC candidate for the Town of St. George.
+But David has described as a “baseless rumour,” reports that he had thrown his support behind Bernardine as NDC candidate for the Town of St. George.

 The former foreign affairs and tourism minister referred to the upcoming polls as “a fight between the NNP and NDC,” adding that people should vote according to conscience or not vote at all.

-“I am not telling anyone to vote for Franka Bernadine,” he said.
+“I am not telling anyone to vote for Franka Bernardine,” he said.
 “People will exercise their choice of voting as they see fit or not voting.”

 NOW Grenada is not responsible for the opinions, statements or media content presented by contributors.
 In case of abuse, click here to report.